English Language Learners

 A multidisciplinary evaluation is a team process of gathering and reviewing information that will help answer the following questions:

-1. Does the student have an exceptionality as defined in state regulations and standards?
+1. Does the scholar have an exceptionality as defined in state regulations and standards?

-2. Does the student need special education to make meaningful progress in school?
+2. Does the scholar need special education to make meaningful progress in school?